rently-io/.github/profile/README.md

 More importantly, NextJS has server-side rendering.
 This is significant as sensitive things such as API keys and Json Web Token generation is not exposed to the client. [...]
 More on JWTs under <a href="#jwt-implementation">JWT implementation</a>.

 The backend services were developed with Spring Boot in Java.
 They follow industry best practices including expernalised configurations, environment specific variables.
-For release management, each service is first Dockerised and automatically deployed on a Heroku's PaaS if both unit and intergration tests succeed.
-More on this under <a href="#cicd">CI/CD</a>
+All services are deployed on Heroku PaaS automatically.
+More on release management under <a href="#cicd">CI/CD</a>.

 > ⚠️ Please note that the services are currently deployed on a free Heroku instance and need a few seconds to warm up when first visiting the website!

-Asyncronous comm.
-ORM
+The services communicate through

 ### C2 model
 ![C2 model](https://i.imgur.com/CqQbDQA.png)

 # Software quality

-# CI/CD

-# Security concerns
+### Security concerns

 ### OAuth implementation
 There are multiple ways of